Skip to main content

 Representation and Public Space: Then and Now

-• Explorations of the "Right to the City" and individual and collective representation in public spaces through activism, the arts, urban planning, and everyday practices of occupying and making meaning in our shared spaces.
+• Explorations of the "Right to the City" as enacted through activism, the arts, urban planning, and everyday practices of occupying and making meaning in our shared spaces.

-• Take Tompkins Square Park in NYC as an example: What were the goals of building a beautiful park in a working class neighborhood of NYC in the 19th century?
-How did local residents occupy this space to demand better living conditions and access to their open space?
+• Take Tompkins Square Park (above) in NYC as an example: Why was a park built in a working class neighborhood of NYC in the 19th century?
+How did residents occupy this space to demand better living conditions and access to public space?
 Why did a wealthy philanthropist install a Temperance Fountain?
-How and why was the park redesigned?
-What happened in the late 20th century when homeless NYers took up residency in the park and the city pushed back?
+How did the struggle for homeless rights redefine the park in the twentieth century?
 Why did the artist William Pope.L perform one of his early "crawls" near this storied place?

 Plymouth Historical Society